-Icon With replication policy Without replication policy Legacy status The folder contains at least one file the target and cannot be retrieved following reasons: This is an offline file (its copy the target) and to retrieve it first rehydrate it.
+lcon Automatic data replication enabled Automatic data rep- lication disabled Legacy status × The replication of at least one file in the folder has failed. - The folder contains at least one file the target and cannot be retrieved following reasons: This is an offline file (its copy the target) and to retrieve it first rehydrate it.
 The folder con- tains at least one offline file.
 This is a nearline file (its cop the target), but at the mome and you cannot retrieve it to The folder contains at least one file queued for replication - either a file, which has never been replicated, or a replicated file, which has been modified. - - The folder contains both replicated and nearline files.
 The folder contains at least one nearline file and at least one file with normal, replicated or with pending operations status. - All files in the folder are nearline i.e., they have copies only on the hot/cool tier of the target and can be retrieved to the source on demand.
-This icon overlay is also displayed for a folder containing only empty files i.e. indicating that no storage needs to be reclaimed. - All files in the folder are rep copies both on the source ar folder is empty.
+This icon overlay is also displayed for a folder containing only empty files i.e. indicating that no storage needs to be reclaimed. - All files in the folder are replicated and have copies both on the source and the target, or the folder is empty.